 Dogs react like we do when they’re stuffed up.
 They start breathing through their mouth.
 And it gets all dried out.

 Mouth breathing can make breathe smell funky.
+It can also cause dry mouth and make the smell worse.
 It’s no different for people OR dogs on this one.
-If it lasts just a couple days to a week, don’t worry.
+If it lasts just a couple of days or a week, don’t worry.
 But if it lasts longer, check in with the vet.
 The infection may need antibiotics to clear up.

 Another thing that can cause bad breath is stomach issues.

 Sometimes, the esophagus can become inflamed.
 The esophagus is the tube that runs from the throat to the stomach.
 This type of infection also creates an odor.